Rubber Roofing St. Louis, MO – Rubber Roof Repair

 Duration Construction recommends rubber shingles to St. Louis homeowners who have environmental concerns as well as a budget.
-These shingles are able to emulate the look of cedar shake, tile, and even slate using recycled rubber products.
-At fraction of the cost and the weight, these provide an economical solution for your roofing needs.
-In order to complete the look of premium roofing materials, other recycled materials are incorporated as well, such as sawdust for cedar shakes and slate dust for slate shingles.
+These shingles can emulate the look of cedar shake, tile, and even slate using recycled rubber products.
+At a fraction of the cost and the weight, these provide an economical solution for your roofing needs.
+To complete the look of your premium roofing materials, other recycled materials are incorporated as well, such as sawdust for cedar shakes and slate dust for slate shingles.

 Other Benefits of Rubber Shingles for a St. Louis home

 Not only do rubber shingles do an incredible job of mimicking high-end roofing products, but they also withstand insect infestations and are resistant to cracking and breaking.
 They provide maximum protection from the elements for the home while helping to maintain energy efficiency by offering additional insulation.

 Recycled automobile and truck tires are often used in the construction of rubber shingles.
 The tread section is cut into sections and buffed smooth.
 It is then coated with either sawdust or stone dust to complete the authentic look.
 With this type of rubber shingle, the individual pieces are significant to give your St. Louis home’s roof the added strength from the steel belting found inside of rubber tires.

 Lighter and smaller rubber shingles are also available.
 These are made by heating the recycled materials and blending them together before they are put inside of a shingle mold.
 This process is more effective at making the rubber shingle appear the same way as a premium shingle.
 Rubber shingles are typically expected to last between 30 and 50 years.